coapp/coapp.org/src/dynamic/tutorials/building-a-package.html.md

 	* ==--==
 	* =+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+=+
 	*
-	* bingrequest.cpp - Simple cmd line application that makes an HTTP GET request to bing searching and outputting
+	* bingrequest.cpp - Simple cmd line application that makes an HTTP GET request to Bing and outputs
 	*       the resulting HTML response body into a file.
 	*
 	* =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-